Developer Guide

 Command Format

-addrec n/EXPENSE_NAME c/CATEGORY_NAME p/PRICE sd/START_DATE t/FREQUENCY [ed/END_DATE]
+addrec n/EXPENSE_NAME c/CATEGORY_NAME p/PRICE sd/START_DATE t/FREQUENCY [ed/END_DATE], whereby only END_DATE is an optional field.

 What is this feature for?